 For Graduate and Undergraduate Wayne State University Applicants

-For most degree programs at Wayne State University, students who do not have the minimum level of English language proficiency but meet all other admissions requirements are eligible for provisional admission.
+For most degree programs at Wayne State University, students who do not have the minimum level of English language proficiency but meet all other admissions requirements are eligible for conditional admission.

-To be considered for provisional admission, students submit their application materials to the English Language Institute (ELI), who will work with departments on campus to determine whether or not they meet all other requirements.
-If so, students may then enroll in English classes at the ELI and once they complete all the courses at the highest level of the ELI (or achieve English proficiency of either 550 pBT, 79 iBT, 6.5 IELTS, or MELAB 85), they can pursue their admission to their intended degree programs.
+To be considered for conditional admission, students submit their application materials to the English Language Institute (ELI), who will work with departments on campus to determine whether or not applicants meet all other requirements.
+If so, students may then enroll in English classes at the ELI and once they complete all the courses at the highest level of the ELI (or achieve English proficiency of either 550 TOEFL ITP, 79 TOEFL iBT, 6.5 IELTS, or 85 MELAB), they can pursue their admission to their intended degree programs.

-Students meeting the requirements for Provisional Admission will receive an ELI I-20, an official ELI admission letter and an official letter of acceptance from the University in an academic program for the following year.
-These should all be presented at the student’s visa interview.
+Students meeting the requirements for conditional admission will receive an ELI I-20, an official ELI admission letter and an official letter of acceptance from the university in an academic program for the following year.
+These should all be presented at the student's visa interview.

 The ELI offers comprehensive and innovative language programs at five levels of proficiency, using an integrated curriculum of listening, speaking, pronunciation, reading, writing, and grammar.
 Students who pass all Level 5 classes at the ELI will meet the general English language proficiency requirement for admission to both undergraduate and graduate programs at Wayne State University.